 To make a marriage last, one has to sacrifice and in our case, of course it was me.
 And I have no regrets about that.

 There have been countless occasions when Sourav had to go abroad or out of city for cricket tours.
 I had to always accompany him.
 And for that, I often had to cancel dance shows.
-Often I was misunderstood by the organisers or considered to be unprofessional.
-I used to feel bad sometimes.
+Sometimes I was misunderstood by the organisers or considered to be unprofessional.
+I used to feel bad.
 But I knew if I am good and passionate about my dance, I would always be appreciated later.

 Even now, we didn’t celebrate our two decades of marriage, since Sana had her finals.
 But none of us felt bad or angry for that.